NeoMutt: Terminal-Native Email for the Keyboard-Driven Developer

 i2 Work (Outlook) Offline Maildir

-i3 Personal (Gmail) Online IMAP
+i3 Personal (gmail-personal) Online IMAP

-i4 Personal (Gmail) Offline Maildir
+i4 Personal (gmail-personal) Offline Maildir

 Essential Keybindings